The tale of sharpening your knife skills

 Being comfortable with Git’s lightweight branching model makes it trivial to go on tangents, while keeping the experiments isolated yet easily integrated.

 Software Development is most fun when you are collaborating.
 But the ability to use the full force of Git while not being connected is very strong.
 You can still make many checkpoints in your history and check out previous versions.
 This, for many people, is reason enough to use Git.

 Git branches are made for Continuous Integration and automation, so they will enable all your automation efforts.
 A branch can be used as a flag, a branch can make sure all automation work is isolated, and doesn’t even duplicate any data.

 Git does not impose any workflow on your organization.
 You can choose for yourself.
 While this is a double-edged sword, and requires some up-front investment, it will empower you.
 Rather than compromising your flow to fit the tool stack, you dictate the flow and easily customize Git to suit your needs.

 We do a lot of training in Git at Praqma.
-We’ve even done free Git Trainings and Continuous Delivery Academies for students.
-We also train professionals.
-If you are working in or near Aarhus you should look into the Sharpening your Git Skills course.
+We’ve even done free Git Training Course and Continuous Delivery Academies for students.
+We also train professionals, check out our Mastering Git course.
 If you want to do some self study, look into our excellent Git Katas.

 Do you have a tendency to use the backlog as an eternal placeholder?
 If so, you probably have a lot of clutter that’s creating a lot of frustrations for your end-users.
 In this post we’ll show you how to clean up your Jira issues and reduce the backlog with some basic JQL queries.